Brewing Methods and Operations Diploma

 This curriculum is designed to prepare individuals for careers in the brewing industry.
 Classroom instruction, practical laboratory applications, fermentation principles, and practices are included in the program of study.

 Coursework includes production, operations, safety and sanitation, and associated process technologies.
-Related course work is offered in fermentation production and applied craft beverage microbiology and lab methods.
+Related coursework is offered in fermentation production and applied craft beverage microbiology and lab methods.

 Graduates should qualify for employment opportunities in the brewing industry.
 Students may be eligible to sit for the professional Institute of Brewing and Distilling (IBD) certification exams which correspond to the program of study.